MicrosoftDocs/dynamics-365-unified-operations-public/financials/accounts-receivable/tasks/record-vendor-invoice-match-against-received-quantity.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: twheeloc
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author: shpandey
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Record vendor invoice and match against received quantity

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Record vendor invoice and match against received quantity

 When you receive an invoice from a vendor for goods or services on a purchase order, the business processes might require that the goods or services be received before the invoice can be approved for payment.
 Before you begin, make sure that the Invoice matching configuration key is selected.
 In the Accounts payable parameters page, ensure that the Enable invoice matching validation option is selected, the Post invoice with discrepancies field is set to Require approval, and the Line matching policy field is set to Three-way matching.